Infected by the cold of the graves

 "His shoes...sounded too much like something viscous coming off a tombstone."

-Vivid lyrical imagery aside, having worked through some of this big book, I find myself agreeing with what critic Matt Seneca gets at in The Comics Journal, that these strips are "variable in quality," narrative-wise.
+Vivid, lyrical imagery aside, having worked through some of this big book, I find myself agreeing with what critic Matt Seneca gets at in The Comics Journal, that these strips are "variable in quality," narrative-wise.
 The effect that the visuals have on me, however, is altogether different.

-Breccia, whose innovative, mixed-media visualizations of H.P.
-Lovecraft stories would follow Mort Cinder a decade later, used toothbrushes, razors, and more to produce textured finishes and harsh, bottomless blacks in his fastidious drawings.
+Breccia—whose innovative, mixed-media visualizations of H.P.
+Lovecraft stories would follow Mort Cinder a decade later—used toothbrushes, razors, and more to produce textured finishes and harsh, bottomless blacks in his fastidious drawings.
 Breckenridge cites his working in "a completely dark studio space lit only by candles."

-In these early chapters, Breccia's ink-spattered cemetery backdrops and damp, winding English nooks, lined with ornate housing facades and shadowy cobbled streets partner with a stylish representation of what's commonplace in the strip—the ubiquitous skin folds in Winston's face (modeled after the artist's own), his furrowed brow, the flecked pattern on his scarf and overcoat.
+In these early chapters, Breccia's ink-spattered cemetery backdrops and damp, winding English nooks, lined with ornate housing facades and shadowy cobbled streets, partner with a stylish representation of what's commonplace in the strip—the ubiquitous skin folds in Winston's face (modeled after the artist's own), his furrowed brow, and the flecked pattern on his scarf and overcoat.

-A six-page "Prologue: Ezra Winston, Antiquarian in 'The Gift of the Pharaoh,'" which isn't connected to the "Mort Cinder" character and never even leaves the confines of Winston's store, is replete with magnificent composition.
 Note the pristine lines in Winston's furnishings and stray artifacts in the establishing panels.
-Or the illustrative detail in the Egyptian woman's geometrically elaborate garb.
-Or the marvelously realized, proto-psychedelic orbit of blots and inky swirls in the shopkeeper's hallucination.
-The culminating effect is striking—Breccia's ashen pages leave me transfixed, as if I were handling some rare and precious object for the first time.
+And the illustrative detail in the Egyptian woman's geometrically elaborate garb.
+And the marvelously realized, proto-psychedelic orbit of blots and inky swirls in the shopkeeper's hallucination.
+The cumulative effect is striking, and Breccia's ashen pages leave me transfixed, as if I were handling some rare and precious object for the first time.

 Previous